JacobCoberly/p3db/README.md

 # P3DB Peptide-Protein Parser

 The python code to parse peptide-protein pairs for P3DB.
-Development occurs in the beta branch until testing confirms that it works as expected, at which point it is pushed to the main branch.
+Development occurs in the beta branch until testing confirms that it works as expected, at which point it is pushed to the main branch.<br><br>
+***Make sure to update the fasta_directory parameter in the main file before attempting to run this program.
+It should be set to a directory which contains your local reference files.***

 ## Terminal Instructions:
   Call the script using <code>python PeptideProteinParser.py -i <i>input_file</i></code> in the terminal.<br>